Liam Hinphey

-Hinphey plays his club football for St Canice's GAC Dungiven and club hurling for Kevin Lynch's, with whom he has won five Derry Senior Hurling Championships.
+Hinphey played his club football for St Canice's GAC Dungiven and still plays club hurling as a Goalkeeper for Kevin Lynch's, with whom he has won five Derry Senior Hurling Championships.

 Early and family life

 Hinphey is from Dungiven in County Londonderry, Northern Ireland.
-His father (also Liam) is from hurling stronghold of Kilkenny in the Republic of Ireland, playing for the James Stephens club, one of the most successful hurling clubs of all time and had a big influence on his hurling career.
-Liam Óg's brother Kevin also plays hurling for Derry.
+His late father (also Liam) was from the hurling stronghold of Kilkenny in the Republic of Ireland, playing for the James Stephens club, one of the most successful hurling clubs of all time and had a big influence on his hurling career.
+Liam Óg's brother Kevin also played hurling for Derry.
 He is a cousin of two-time Derry All Star Joe Brolly.

 Football career

 Inter-county

 Hinphey was first called up to the Derry Senior football panel in November 2005 for the 2006 season.
 He was part of the Derry team that won the 2008 National League where Derry beat Kerry in the final.
 Hinphey missed the first round of the 2008 Ulster Senior Football Championship against Donegal with a pelvic injury (osteo pubis), and was expected to be sidelined for the rest of the season.
 However, early detection and appropriate treatment saw him make a quicker than expected recovery and made his club return in the Derry Championship against Bellaghy on 1 July.
 He has opted out of the 2009 panel, as he will be traveling around Australia for six months from March 2009 to September 2009.